mayhmemo/mayhmemo/README.md

 - 🌱 Currently falling in love with Angular

-- ❓ Ask me about anything related to HTML, CSS, JS/TS and React
+- ❓ Ask me about anything related to HTML, CSS, JS/TS, React and Angular

 - ⚡ Fun fact: I've born in the same MM-DD as Wade Watts (Ready Player One)